 At the ashram, I am constantly pushing people to notice even little things.
 This is not just about the cleanliness or aesthetics of the place but just to be absolutely attentive to every little thing.
 If a pebble has turned over, you must notice it.
 It is not a question of the pebble, it is just that you are attentive.
 If you bring this attention to a peak, if you learn to have a heightened sense of attention, then we can teach you methods as to what you must and what you should not attend to within yourself.

-Right now, we are still working on people to get them to a certain level of attention.
 If you become very attentive, we can look at how to make use of that attentiveness.
 Spirituality happens only because you paid attention to your life and you saw that you don’t know where it begins and where it ends.
 You are going about as if whatever you are doing is the be all and end all of life.
-The moment you pay a little attention, you understand “This is not it.”
+The moment you pay a little attention, you understand, “This is not it.”

 So, the very first step of even thinking spiritual came to you only because of a certain level of attention.
 If you pay much more attention to everything, if you heighten your ability to be attentive, that could be used in miraculous ways.